We are here to help you. Whether you need to make an appointment to speak with an

 Associate Director for International and Residential Programs

 Mr. Lucien joined the Honors staff in August 2006.
 Prior to joining the Honors College Mr. Lucien was the director of a not-for-profit community technology center in Miami, Florida.
 He earned his B.A. degree in Communication from Florida State University and his M.A. degree in Education from the great University of South Florida.
+He loves all things technology and serves as the Honors College liaison to central IT.
+Mr. Lucien also serves as an advisor for Pre-Nursing, BMS, CHM, and others pursuing a careen in health professions.

 Contact Mr. Lucien at firstname.lastname@example.org